 Nearly 9 in 10 Americans are getting better at handwashing

-A seemingly simple life lesson we learned in childhood has resurfaced as a golden rule during the coronavirus outbreak: wash your hands.
-87% of Americans reported washing their hands more frequently and/or for longer periods of time during this public health emergency.
+A seemingly simple life lesson we learned in childhood has resurfaced as a golden rule during the coronavirus outbreak: Wash your hands.
+Eighty-nine percent of Americans reported washing their hands more frequently and/or for longer periods of time during this public health emergency.
 Public health officials and organizations like the Centers for Disease Control and Prevention (CDC) and World Health Organization (WHO) have encouraged people around the world to take additional safety precautions and, according to our survey, most people are listening.

-- 19% change clothes upon returning home from the store and/or pharmacy
+- 33% change clothes upon returning home from the store or pharmacy

 Concerns about health care availability and affordability are increasing

-Shortages in medical supplies, medications, and healthcare personnel contribute to why 41% of Americans are concerned about receiving adequate medical care.
+Shortages in medical supplies and healthcare personnel contribute to why 49% of Americans are concerned about receiving adequate medical care.
+Thirty percent are concerned about drug shortages.
 And as supply and demand shift, we know affordability can be significantly affected.
-23% of people worry about being able to afford medical treatment and 21% worry about being able to afford medication.
+Twenty-eight percent of people worry about being able to afford medical treatment and 24% worry about being able to afford medication.

 Americans have mixed feelings about the coronavirus vaccine

 One clinical trial began in the U.S. earlier this month and several coronavirus vaccines are in research and development around the world.
 However, vaccine approval usually takes 12 to 18 months.
 We asked Americans how they felt about getting a coronavirus vaccine when one is approved and their answers were surprising.
-49% don’t want to get a coronavirus vaccine.
-Of those respondents, 28% said they would get the vaccine if they were legally required to.
-The other 21% don’t want to get vaccinated for COVID-19 at all.
+Thirty-five percent don’t want to get a coronavirus vaccine.
+Of those respondents, 21% said they would get the vaccine if they were legally required to.
+The other 14% don’t want to get vaccinated for COVID-19 at all.